The power of social connection

 Not only did their voices grow stronger and louder as they participated in the choir, but the singers also gained confidence.

-“People really came out of their shells,” says Vezer, a PhD student in psychology at Toronto’s Ryerson University-Yeates School of Graduate Studies.
+“People really came out of their shells,” says Vezer, a PhD candidate in psychology at Toronto’s Ryerson University-Yeates School of Graduate Studies.
 “You could really tell it was enriching their lives.”

 Vezer’s experience with the choir led her to wonder just how much social interaction and social support affect the way people with Parkinson’s perceive their quality of life.